• ADM South Australian Defence Summit

 • Recognising supporting measures that address constraints and opportunities relevant to the defence industry

-Callan Markwick, Executive Director, Industry and Workforce Capability, Department for Industry, Innovation and Science, South Australia
+Callan Markwick, Executive Director, Industry and Workforce Capability, Department of State Development

 16:00 Case study: Recruiting for the upgrade of the P-8A Poseideon